MarioLisbona/CA-T2A2-API-Webserver/README.md

   - A database with the name `forum_api`
   - A user named `camarker` with a passowrd of `password123`
   - User `camarker` must have all privileges granted to them for database `forum_api`
+  - replace the `@127.0.0.1:5432/` with the address of the database you have created
 - The second line in this file is the secret key used to creating the JWT tokens used in this API
   - You can keep this key or change it to whatever you line in this file
 - The third line are the channels that are available in the Forum for users to post to.
   - You can add or delete channels here or leave the channel lists as is.

 ### **Creating a python virtual environment**

-Now that the environment variables have been set, navigate to the command prompt to the `/src` directory.
+Now that the environment variables have been set, with the command prompt in the `/src` directory.
 Run the following commands in order.
-1. `python3 -m venv .venv` - This will create a python virtual environment in the directory `.venv`
+1. `python3 -m venv .venv` - This will create a python virtual environment in the folder `.venv`
 2. `source .venv/bin/activate` -  This will activate the virtual environment
 3. `pip install -r requirements.txt` - This will install all the required modules for the API